Rosa setigera

 ShapeArching/climbing.

 PropagationGrowing by seed, collect in late summer, stratify for 4-5 months at 4 C (40 F) and place in alkaline soils that are well drained in full sun.
 Germination takes approximately 2-3 weeks.
-Grafting is possible to do so successfully graft in autumn.
+Grafting is possible.
+To graft successfully, graft in autumn.
 Propagation by cutting for this plant is an option as well.
 For propagation to be successful, take a secondary semi-hardwood cutting and mist intermittently in warm soil (25 C).
 Rooting takes place in 6-8 weeks.
 Cold treatment before warm can stimulate root growth.

 CultivationThis shrub enjoys full sun in silty, sandy or clay soil and is known to be fast-growing.